willnorris/willnorris.com/content/posts/2026/keycaps/index.md

    That's pretty standard, and Apple does the same.
    However, the icon set I was using didn't have that icon (or at least not one I liked).
-   Yuzu supports uploading arbitrary SVG icons, but I didn't really want to deal with that, so I fashioned a few variations in Yuzu's web-based editor.
+   Yuzu supports uploading arbitrary SVG icons, but I didn't really want to deal with that, so I fashioned a few variations in Yuzu's web-based editor by combining and overlapping multiple icons.
-   It was hard to know how they would turn out, so I got several different ones, along with a standalone play button.
+   It was hard to know how they would turn out, so I got several different ones, along with a standalone play button without the additional pause icon.

- - Framework's airplane mode key (F10) triggers rfkill which disables bluetooth and wifi.
+ - Framework's airplane mode key (F10) triggers `rfkill` which disables bluetooth and wifi.
    It wasn't clear that I'd ever want to do that when plugged into my external keyboard, so I got a key with an airplane as well as an empty F10 key.
    I did the same for F9, which I use for screen mirroring.